stefanpate/enz-rxn-data/README.md

 - `rhea-chebi-smiles.tsv`
 - `chebiId_name.tsv`

-3. Run combine_rhea_uniprot.py: Outputs parquet files for known reactions, enzymes and compounds.
+3. Combine and format Rhea and UniProt.
+Outputs parquet files for known reactions, enzymes and compounds.
 Reaction and molecule SMILES are standardized

 ```bash
 python combine_rhea_uniprot.py
 ```

 ### Mapping rules to reactions
-1. Put rules in artifacts/rules in a csv with required columns id | smarts
+1. Put rules in `artifacts/rules` in a csv with required columns id | smarts

 ```bash
 python map_pathway_level_reactions.py rule_file=rules.csv
 ```

 Since n_rxns * n_rules may be large, it's recommended you run this somewhere with a lot of cpus available.
-This will output a file mappings_rxns_x_rules.parquet.
+This will output a file `mappings_rxns_x_rules.parquet`.
 There may be multiple rules mapped to a reaction.

-2. To make the mappings 1-to-1, choose a "resolver" and run it on your mappings file.
-There are two resolvers implemented in src/enz_rxn_data/mapping.py and available in config files in conf/mapping_resolver.
-You can select these via the command line with hydra or edit the resolve_multiple_mappings.yaml config file directly.
+2. To make the mappings 1-to-1, choose a resolver and run it on your mappings file.
+There are two resolvers implemented in `src/enz_rxn_data/mapping.py` and available in config files in `conf/mapping_resolver`.
+You can select these via the command line with hydra or edit the `resolve_multiple_mappings.yaml` config file directly.

 ```bash
 python resolve_multiple_mappings.py src_file=mappings_rxns_x_rules.parquet mapping_resolver=largest_subgraph
 ```
-This will finally give you a mapped_rxns_x_rules.parquet file
+This will finally give you a `mapped_rxns_x_rules.parquet` file